 Table 1: Example of Commitment Problem.
 Numbers represent payoffs to players.
 The first number in each cell represents Player 1’s payoffs, the second number represents Player 2’s payoffs.
 Player’s want the highest payoff.

-Unless the criminals value cooperation above freedom or have some way of punishing defection – both of which change the above payoff structure –, both criminals have an incentive to defect regardless of their partners behavior.
-If Player 1 defects, Player 2 is best off defecting.
-If Player 1 cooperates, Player 2 is also best off defecting.
+Unless the criminals value cooperation above freedom or have some way of punishing defection – both of which change the above payoff structure – both criminals have an incentive to defect regardless of their partner’s behavior.
 No one is happy with the resulting outcome.
 The two sides would commit to mutual cooperation to avoid mutual defection, but they cannot credibly commit to cooperating because they both prefer to defect regardless of what the other does.

 This can be applied to group conflict where “cooperation” is abiding by a peace agreement and